 Along with our great ski slopes, waterfalls in the North Carolina mountains give our state picturesque winter scenes.
 Go way up high, and you’ll find yourself somewhere under the rainbow – Rainbow Falls – that is.
 Its colorful name comes from the constant mist that rises from the cascading water and sends rainbows vaulting toward the summer sun.
 During winter, the spray congeals on everything it touches, turning the trail icy and perilous.
-Rainbow Falls, also known as High Falls, is on the Horsepasture River in the Brevard area.
+Rainbow Falls is on the Horsepasture River in the Brevard area.

 Begin in Rosman at the juncture of highways 64 and 215.
 Head west on 64, and soon you’ll be at Toxaway Falls.
 Pass through the town of Cashiers (pronounced CASH-ers), which borders the town of Highlands, and before long you’ll come upon the beautiful 60-foot Bridal Veil Falls.
 Less than a mile from Bridal Veil Falls is Dry Falls, which is easily accessed along a paved path from a parking lot.
 Both waterfalls are located inside Nantahala National Forest.